justarandomgeek/vscode-factoriomod-debug/doc/language-lua.md

 ### Plugin Disabling

 The plugin isn't perfect, so whenever it does something undesirable use `---@plugin ...` to disable it.
-It works very similar to `---@diagnostic`, for example: `---@plugin disable-line: on_event` or `---@plugin disable-next-line`.
+It works very similar to `---@diagnostic`, for example: `---@plugin disable-line: object_name` or `---@plugin disable-next-line`.

 ### `require()`